Follow Us

 Wilfrid Sellars Junior Scholar Essay Prize

-3) The essay must be written in English, single-authored, and not published (in print or online) prior to the submission deadline (typically February 28th, but in a leap year February 29th).
+1) The essay must be written in English, single-authored, and not published (online or in print) prior to April 1, 2024.

 Decision Process: